Croatia’s branitelji: Between heroism and oblivion

 Clark argues that the exclusive nature of the branitelj identity, forged in wartime and relentlessly reinforced in peacetime, hinders these veterans’ reintegration into civilian life.
 Croatia is consequently deprived of this community as a possible key to peacebuilding between ethnic groups.
 It has been amply demonstrated in other former conflict zones, for example in Northern Ireland, that former combatants can play a crucial role in building bridges between historically warring communities.
 However, Croatian state policy, Clark asserts, overwhelmingly contributes to keeping the Croatian branitelji isolated.
 This isolation also keeps them politically manipulable – in the words of Michaela Schäuble, “due to their indeterminate status between publicly acknowledged heroism and social oblivion”.
 That acknowledgement is expressed, for example, at official commemorative events, where the branitelji are consistently showered with praise and reverence from dignitaries and other public figures.
 In particular, the relationship between the branitelji, as a powerful constituency, and Croatia’s governing party, the HDZ (Hrvatska demokratska zajednica, Croatian Democratic Union), is repeatedly reaffirmed through such gestures as then-Prime Minister Jadranka Kosor’s public declaration of thanks to Croatia’s defenders on 5th August 2011, during the commemoration of Operation Storm in Knin, which Clark attended as a participant observer.

 Despite being generally viewed with respect, notable barriers exist between the branitelji and the communities which surround them.
 While financial assistance is commonly rendered by post-conflict governments as an interim measure to aid the “reinsertion” of veterans into civilian society, the benefits which Croatian branitelji enjoy often decreases their motivation to find paying work, and can thus be characterised as a devastatingly short-sighted policy of the HDZ.
 Clark’s interviews revealed a consequent feeling of resentment towards the ex-combatant community from ordinary civilians, due to their privileged position of being able to survive solely on generous state benefits.
 This problematic intra-community relationship cuts both ways.
 One typical element of the entrenched and militarised branitelj identity is the belief that “civilians cannot possibly understand what war was all about.
 Consequently, there is a discomfort, if not unwillingness, to share deeply about war experiences with non-veterans and the community”.
 While simultaneously reinforcing the veterans’ sense of self as well as the macro-identity of the group, this repeated affirmation of ‘branitelj’ as the primary identity (and a highly exclusive one) does nothing to promote reintegration, and indeed can be said to actively inhibit it.
 The multi-sourced nature of the branitelj identity is consistent with Bourdieu’s theories regarding the ineluctable role of society in the formation of self-image and the creation of meaning.
 Bourdieu posits that “it is… society alone, which dispenses, in varying degrees, the justifications and reasons for existing”.
-This feeling of “counting for others, in being significant for them”, has also been effectively deployed by Arielli as an explanation for the motivations of foreign volunteers in the Homeland War.
+This feeling of “counting for others, in being significant for them”, has also been effectively deployed by Nir Arielli as an explanation for the motivations of foreign volunteers in the Homeland War.
 It is this significance which, Bourdieu reasons, provides “a kind of continuous justification for existing”.

 Wartime President Franjo Tuđman's grave at Mirogoj Cemetery.
 Photo: Vjeran Pavlaković